Our Team

 Jonathan Myers – Professor

 Jonathan explores the processes that determine the assembly, diversity, and dynamics of ecological communities across local, landscape, and biogeographic scales.
-He earned an associate degree in Forest Recreation from Paul Smith’s College in 1999, a BS in Biological Sciences (Ecology & Evolutionary Biology) from Cornell University in 2002, a MS in Interdisciplinary Ecology in the Department of Botany at the University of Florida in 2005, and a PhD in Biological Sciences (Systematics, Ecology and Evolution) from Louisiana State University in 2010.
-Prior to joining the faculty in the Department of Biology at Washington University, Jonathan held a postdoctoral fellowship at Washington University’s Tyson Research Center (2010-2012).
-Jonathan enjoys traveling, music from around the world, photography, biking, birding, camping and hiking, fly fishing, soccer, and chess.
+He earned an associate degree in Forest Recreation from Paul Smith’s College (New York) in 1999, a BS in Biological Sciences (Ecology & Evolutionary Biology Concentration) from Cornell University (New York) in 2002, a MS in Interdisciplinary Ecology in the Department of Botany at the University of Florida in 2005, and a PhD in Biological Sciences (Systematics, Ecology and Evolution) from Louisiana State University in 2010.
+Prior to joining the faculty in the Department of Biology at Washington University, Jonathan held a postdoctoral fellowship at Washington University’s Tyson Research Center from 2010 to 2012.
+Jonathan enjoys travel, photography, world music, biking, birding, camping and hiking, fly fishing, chess, soccer and supporting St. Louis CITY SC and Liverpool FC.

 g.b.umlas@wustl.edu